 Financial statement impact

-Misstatements that occur in relation to the risk of fraud by management override could affect the income and expenditure accounts, alongside significant balance sheet accounts where key estimates are processed.
+Misstatements that occur in relation to the risk of fraud in revenue and expenditure recognition could affect the income and expenditure accounts.
+We are focussing our testing on capital additions (£23,108m in 2017/18).

 What is the risk?